-- Section 11(e) makes provision for the taxpayer to claim an amount representing the diminishing value of an asset which is owned by the taxpayer and used for the purpose of his/her trade. - If the taxpayer owns an asset (for example a computer) and he/she used the asset for the purpose of his/her trade, then the taxpayer will be entitled to claim depreciation on the asset.
-The amount calculated must be reflected next to the code 4027 in the 'Other Deductions' section of the return. - Interpretation Note: No. 47 (Issue 2) dated 11 November 2009, which replaced Practice Note 19, makes further provision that 'small items' (an item that normally functions on its own and does not form part of a set) that are acquired and the cost thereof does not exceed R7 000 can be written off in full in the year in which the asset is acquired. - Receipts or proof of purchase and payment of such items must be retained for a period of five years to substantiate the claim, should it be requested by SARS.
+Section 11(e) makes provision for the taxpayer to claim an amount representing the diminishing value of an asset which is owned by the taxpayer and used for the purpose of his/her trade.

+If you own an asset (for example a computer) and used the asset for the purpose of trade, you will be entitled to claim depreciation on the asset.
+The amount calculated must be reflected next to the code 4027 in the 'Other Deductions' section of the return.

+Interpretation Note: No. 47 (Issue 2) dated 11 November 2009, which replaced Practice Note 19, makes further provision that 'small items' (an item that normally functions on its own and does not form part of a set) that are acquired and the cost thereof does not exceed R7 000 can be written off in full in the year in which the asset is acquired.

+Receipts or proof of purchase and payment of such items must be retained for a period of five years to substantiate the claim, should it be requested by SARS.